TABLE OF CONTENTS

 Duke Energy Corporation

-Growing Corporate Climate Commitments
+Exploding Corporate Climate Commitments

-Prominent Corporate Circular Carbon Commitments
+Prominent Circular Carbon Commitments

 To track and analyze corporate activity in the Circular Carbon Economy we identified five archetypal roles that large companies typically play in bringing emerging technologies to market:

 - Research & Development (internal and/or with third parties)

 - Purchasing (of CO2, carbon-to-value products, carbontech or carbon removal solutions, or carbon-related offsets)

 - Sales (of CO2, carbon-to-value products, carbontech or carbon removal solutions, or carbon-related offsets)